frenetic-lang/frenetic/guide/NetCore-tutorial.md

 Mininet has started up a single switch with two hosts <code>h1</code> and
 <code>h2</code>, connected to the two ports on the switch.
-At the mininet prompt, test your repeater program using ping:
+At the mininet prompt, test your repeater program by pinging h2 from h1:

 ```
 mininet> h1 ping h2